mehal17chaudhary-sudo/Junction-Linked-List_V1/results/results.md

 # Results

-This document walks through the empirical section of the paper (FSTTCS submission no. 8), built directly from `all_aggregated.csv` (the 87-configuration main benchmark) and `all_raw_runs.csv`.
-Every figure below was recomputed from those CSVs, not copied from the PDF — they match the paper's reported numbers exactly.
+This document walks through the empirical evaluation, built directly from `all_aggregated.csv` (the 87-configuration main benchmark) and `all_raw_runs.csv`.
+Every figure below was recomputed from those CSVs.

 **Setup, in one line:** JLI is benchmarked against a textbook probabilistic skip list (p = 0.5) across four operation classes — `BUILD`, `STATIC` (search), `INSERT`, `DELETE`